-Twenty-first Century learning is about helping students become life-long learners.
+Twenty-first-century learning is about helping students become life-long learners.
 Students need to be able to gather information on their own.
 This is a skill that needs to be taught.
 One way I do this is by having students do a guided inquiry using the site thinglink.com.
 With thinglink start with a picture.
-On the picture you can add links to different types of text.
+On the picture, you can add links to different types of text.
 The text can be articles, websites, pictures, music, video, or anything else.
-I usually make my own pictures using powerpoint.
+I usually make my own pictures using PowerPoint.
 I make them into a board game or a task journey.
 Once I add my picture I then attach links to websites, videos, or pictures.
-This way my students are pulling the information about a topic but its from text I am providing.
+This way my students are pulling the information about a topic but it’s from the text I am providing.

 Here is an example of one I did for learning about isotopes.
 The students had to watch different videos that I hosted on Edpuzzle and answer questions.
 By the end, they knew how isotopes of atoms are similar and different.